SAP-archive/cloud-sample-spaceflight-hana/docs/ex5_calc_view_as_odata_srv.md

    When you select this option for the first time, it will take some time to work because an `npm install` is being run behind the scenes to generate a new NodeJS application.
 This app is then deployed to the SAP Cloud Platform.
 Running this option a second time is always much quicker (unless you change something like the `package.json` file)

-1. Once the build and deploy has finished. at the bottom of the SAP Web IDE screen, you will see a message saying "Application is running" and above, you will see the URL to the running app.
+1. Once the build and deploy has finished, at the bottom of the SAP Web IDE screen, you will see a message saying "Application is running" and above, you will see the URL to the running app.

     ![NodeJS Application Running](./img/Ex5_App_Started.png)